jakejones2/articles-api/README.md

 ### 2 - Clone the repo locally

-To clone the repo, choose and navigate to a parent directory, and enter the following into the command line:
+To clone the repository, choose and navigate to a parent directory, and enter the following into the command line:

 ```
 git clone https://github.com/jakejones2/nc-news.git